mapbox/geojson-mapnikify/README.md

 By default the request will attempt to fetch binary data from the specified url.
 If the url is `http` and not `https` , Mapnikify will use [agentkeepalive](https://www.npmjs.com/package/agentkeepalive) to speed up requesting multiple images.
 There is also a default timeout of 5 seconds.

-You can customize the defaults passed to `request()` by setting a custom wrapper defined with `request.defaults` - for example, to set a longer timeout:
+You can customize the defaults passed to `request()` .
+Simply set a custom wrapper defined with `request.defaults` .
+See [request's documentation on defaults](https://www.npmjs.com/package/request#requestdefaultsoptions) for more information.
+For a quick example, this will set a longer timeout:

 ```javascript
 var mapnikify = require('mapnikify');